Starting and ending a tenancy

 When you are due to leave your property, all household furniture, rubbish, carpets and your own white goods should be removed from the property, attic, garden and shed/outhouse and all should be left in a clean and tidy condition.
-There will be a charge if we have to arrange to remove any items when we inspect your property after your keys/fobs have been handed in before it can be re-let.
+There will be a recharge if we have to arrange to remove any items when we inspect your property after your keys/fobs have been handed in before it can be re-let.
 If you have rented a furniture package, all goods must be left behind.

 Don't forget to take meter readings and advise your energy suppliers, turn the water off at the stopcock, close the windows and lock the outside doors.

 All keys must be returned before noon on the Monday following the termination date, rent will be charged up to and including the Sunday following their receipt.
 This includes front and back door keys, window keys, any shed keys, keys for shared gates, and any fobs.
 If we have to change the locks because you have not returned your keys/fobs we will charge you for this.

 All keys should be handed in to customer services at the Town Hall.
 Keys should be labelled with the property address and any garages keys should be labelled separately.